icekidtech/spear-wallet/README.md

 - Biometric-based account verification and recovery.
 - Username-based wallet identification for easy recognition.

-* Wallet Management:
+- **Wallet Management**:

-- Wallet creation and encryption.
+ Wallet creation and encryption.
-- Unlock wallets with biometrics, session keys, or 6-digit passwords.
+ Unlock wallets with biometrics, session keys, or 6-digit passwords.
-- Secure recovery with seed phrases or email OTPs.
+ Secure recovery with seed phrases or email OTPs.

-* Transaction Processing:
+- **Transaction Processing**:

 - Approve transaction using biometrics or 4-digit PIN.
 - Save beneficiaries for faster transactions.